-- 1) A majority of Colorado voters approved Amendment 64 to allow the sale of retail marijuana within a regulated and taxed market, and passage of this measure is expected to generate the revenue necessary to support the robust regulation of this market.
-In addition, an effective regulatory system may discourage federal interference with the industry, as the sale of marijuana remains illegal under federal law.
-Adoption of the additional 10 percent state sales tax is important because the current funding structure for the regulatory system may not be adequate and may require funds to be diverted from other state priorities such as education, public safety, and health care.
-Without revenue from the 10 percent sales tax, studies that address public safety concerns and educational efforts aimed at preventing the use of marijuana by children may not be funded. - 2) Colorado schools have a projected \$17.9 billion in school construction needs through 2018, and the proposed state excise tax will make more funding available for these needs, as intended by Amendment 64.
-This additional funding will help

-- 1 modernize older schools, build new schools, and alleviate health and safety concerns. - 2 Also, by increasing the number of projects funded, the school construction industry - 3 may see an increase in jobs.
+- 1) A majority of Coloradans voted in favor of Amendment 64 to create a regulated and taxed retail marijuana market, and passage of this measure is expected to generate the revenue necessary to support a robust regulatory system.
+In addition, an effective regulatory system may discourage federal interference with the industry.
+Adoption of the additional 10 percent sales tax is important because the current funding structure for the regulatory system may require funds to be diverted from other state priorities.
+Without revenue from the 10 percent sales tax, studies that address public safety concerns and educational efforts aimed at preventing the use of marijuana by children may not be funded. - 2) The BEST program projects that Colorado schools have \$17.9 billion in school construction needs through 2018, and the proposed excise tax will make more funding available for these needs, as intended by Amendment 64.
+This additional funding will help modernize older schools, build new schools, and alleviate health and safety concerns.
+Also, by increasing the number of projects funded, the school construction industry may see an increase in jobs.